Parent page: Working with Components

-Managed components offer the designer a formal collection of high-quality, high-integrity, design building-blocks.
-Revision-controlled and lifecycle-managed, a company can authorize the 'set' of components that can be formally used by their designers, in each new design project embarked upon within that company.
-However, while Component Items may be authorized for design reuse, there also needs to be automated checking at the release validation stage, to verify that they are indeed in the right state to be used.
+Components offer the designer a formal collection of high-quality, high-integrity, design building blocks.
+Revision-controlled and lifecycle-managed, a company can authorize the component library that can be formally used by their designers, in each new design project embarked upon within that company.
+However, while components may be authorized for design reuse, there also needs to be automated checking at the release validation stage, to verify that they are indeed in the right state to be used.

-The dialog presents all lifecycle definitions defined for the managed content server to which you are actively signed in.
-For each definition, each uniquely-defined state is listed, along with its description.
+The dialog presents all lifecycle definitions defined for the Workspace to which you are actively connected.
+For each definition, each uniquely defined state is listed, along with its description.
 For each state associated with a lifecycle definition you employ for components in your designs, simply specify the checking action to be taken.
-Click within a state's Check Action field, and select the required action from the associated drop-down menu.
-Available checking options are None, Warning, and Error.
+Click within a state's Check Action field and select the required action from the associated drop-down menu.
+Available checking options are

 Revisions of Component Items used in the design that are in a restricted state (one whose Check Action has been set to